Kamalkoranga/CodeHub/README.md

 # [Codehub](https://codehub.gq)- Alternative of GitHub

 ## Inroduction
 CodeHub is a full stack web based application project which manages projects or programs of developers, students and teachers.
 It is an Internet hosting service for project development.
 It offers a wide range of features, including user-friendliness, developer contributions, and many more.
+While building this, I mainly focused in its backend part, rather than its ui.

 ## Objectives
 Objective of this project